dapr/docs/howto/consume-topic/README.md

 ## Subscribe to topics

-Dapr allows two methods by which you can subscribe to topics: programatically and declaratively.
+Dapr allows two methods by which you can subscribe to topics: programatically, where subscriptions are defined in user code and declaratively, where subscriptions are are defined in an external file.

 ### Declarative subscriptions